otto-de/leinsync/README.md

 [![Clojars Project](http://clojars.org/sync/latest-version.svg)](https://clojars.org/sync)

-Our system consists of a set of small micro services written in clojure.
+Our system consists of a set of micro services written in clojure.
-Although we have codes shared between our clojure projects, we have consciously decided against shared libraries.
+Although we have codes shared between these clojure projects, we have consciously decided against shared libraries.
-By doing in this way, we gained a greater flexibility to adjust/change our micro services.
+By doing in this way, we gained a greater flexibility to adjust/change them.
 At the beginning, we synchronized those shared code by hand, which was of course not very comfortable.
-So we wrote `sync`to make this task automatically.
+This is the reason why we wrote this plugin `sync`to make this task automatically.

 # Sync Plugin
-`sync` is a Leiningen plugin to synchronize shared codebase between clojure projects. `sync` makes a strong assumption about the file structure of  the shared projects, created by Leiningen, like this:
+`sync` is a Leiningen plugin to synchronize shared codebase between clojure projects.

+`sync` makes a strong assumption about the file structure of the shared projects which are created by Leiningen, like this:

 ``` ruby
 container-folder/